 Cooking on the Kalamazoo Shokunin

 Kamado grills are known for their versatility.
 Their ability to sear at high temperatures or hold very low temps for a long period of time.
 It’s what makes them one of the most versatile pieces of outdoor cooking equipment you can buy.
 The Shokunin takes this to a whole new level.
 The coal grate can be set in three different positions.
 Use the bottom position for smoking.
-The fire will be far enough away to prevent burning or foods from drying out.
+The fire will be far enough away to prevent burning or food from drying out.
 The middle position is for roasting.
 And the upper position is for searing.
 This grill can produce an incredible steak.

 Further, the firebox has charcoal fences so you can do indirect grilling easily.
 This is also part of the reason for the rectangular shape.
 And this can be done in any of the grate positions.
 This is true two-zone cooking that will let you sear steaks while roasting vegetables.
-There are also four vents (or air shutters as they call them), two on either side, two supply vents in the main body and two exhaust vents in the lid.
-So the grill can be configured for a cross ventilation, improving the smoking capability of the grill.
+There are also four vents (or air shutters as they call them), two on either side, two supply vents in the main body, and two exhaust vents in the lid.
+So the grill can be configured for cross ventilation, improving the smoking capability of the grill.

 So, is it worth it?
 If you can afford it, yes.
 Definitely.
 This is one of the best grills ever built.
-Truly a joy to cook on and it looks like a piece of art.
+Truly, a joy to cook on and, it looks like a piece of art.
 Let’s talk about why.

 Kalamazoo Shokunin Kamado Grill

 Kamado Grills are frequently described as luxury products.
-Kalamazoo has elevated the kamado grill to a work of art.
+Kalamazoo has elevated the Kamado grill to a work of art.
 But don’t be fooled.
 This kamado-style grill isn’t delicate.
 This is 290 pounds of thick, high-grade stainless steel with Ipe wood accents.
 It is designed to hold temperatures of up to 1,200°F without damage.
 You can even get this model in marine-grade stainless steel.

 The Shokunin has precise temperature control so you won’t need one of those computer-controlled management devices.
-The grilling surface is stainless steel plate.
+The grilling surface is a stainless steel plate.
 You can pound on it with a hammer and it won’t damage them.